babylonhealth/ios-playbook/Cookbook/Technical-Documents/CRP-Bot-ImplementationDetails.md

 Those misconfigured boards are tracked in [IOSP-101](https://babylonpartners.atlassian.net/browse/IOSP-101).

 Trying to execute the CRP automation on those boards would end in an invalid API request or worse, some unexpected changes in the tickets, because field IDs would not match the ones expected by the bot.
+Which is why those boards are not included in the whitelist.

 ### `batchSetFixedVersions`